Earthquake ChristChurch

 What Do I Do After An Earthquake?

-• Stay calm, you must not show fear or it may upset all those around you.
+• Stay calm, you must not show fear, or it may upset other family members, particularly the young.

 • Locate family members after checking yourself first for injuries.

 • Turn your radio on.
-Hopefully, you have one that can run on batteries.
+Hopefully, you have one that can run on batteries or solar power.

 • Check your surroundings to determine if you are safe or need to relocate.

-• Stay put inside if you’re inside now, if you’re outside, stay outside
+• Stay put inside if you’re inside now; if you’re outside, stay outside until you can evaluate the situation.
+Stay clear of downed electrical lines and other dangerous debris.

-• Do not use any lighters or matches because they could ignite a fire.
+• Please don’t use lighters or matches because they could ignite a fire.

 • Stay clear of your favorite beaches (Tsunamis possible).

-• Check your home for damage to water lines, gas lines, and electrical equipment.
+• Check your home for water, gas, and electrical equipment damage.

 Final Word

-I hope today’s post helps you understand a little more about being prepared for earthquakes.
-We know it’s inevitable in several areas of the country, so we need to be prepared before something hits our neighborhood.
+I hope today’s post helps you understand more about being prepared for earthquakes.
+We know it’s inevitable in several areas of the country, so we must be prepared before something hits our neighborhood.
 We can do this one step at a time.
-Please remember, when we are prepared we will have no fear.
+Please remember, when we are prepared, we will have no fear.
 May God bless this world, Linda

 Emergency Car Kit by Linda